-One of the most complex challenges in today’s manufacturing plants is to produce right the first time.
+Digital Twin in manufacturing plants can help to produce right the first time

 This involves firstly planning where to place parts bins, jigs, benches, screens, and equipment on a production line.
 All of the above, bearing in mind not only their efficient usage, but also the health and safety of the workers.

-No doubt that the Digital Twin concept is, at least, part of the answer.
+No doubt that industrial digital twin concept is, at least, part of the answer.

 Skyreal considers the manufacturing and the maintenance of a product just as key as the initial design.
 That is why we have long focussed our tools and features to help production planning resolve many questions about manufacturing engineering, path planning, shop floor layout, process optimization, process engineering, or even lean manufacturing.